Amália Rodrigues: Illness

 In 1990 the celebrations of her 50th career anniversary started with a major concert in Lisbon's Coliseu dos Recreios at the age of 69.
 She was decorated by the President of the Republic on stage.
 Her voice had changed: it was lower in pitch and had acquired a new intensity.
+In May 1990, she performed at the World Music Awards in Monaco, where she received an award for World's Best-Selling Portuguese Artist.

 Despite a series of illnesses involving her voice, Rodrigues continued recording as late as 1990.
 She eventually retreated from public performance, although her career gained in stature with an official biography by historian and journalist Vítor Pavão dos Santos, and a five-hour TV series documenting her half-century-long career featuring rare archival footage (later distilled into the 90-minute film documentary, The Art of Amália).
 Its director, Bruno de Almeida, has also produced Amália, Live in New York City, a concert film of her 1990 performance at The Town Hall.

 Rodrigues launched a final album of originals in 1990, Obsessão.
 In December 1994 she gave her last concert, aged 74, during the Lisbon European Capital of Culture concerts.
 She underwent a lung operation soon after, in 1995.
 Television specials, interviews and tributes were held.
 She released a new album with original recordings from the 1960s and 1970s, Segredo (1997), and a book of her poems, including the ones she had sung: Amália: Versos (1997).

 In 1998, Rodrigues was paid a national tribute at Lisbon's Universal Exhibition (Expo '98), and in February 1999 was considered one of Portugal's 25 most important personalities of the democratic period.
 Soon after she recorded what would become her last interview for television.
-The 'Cinématheque de Paris' did her a tribute in April 1999, by showing some of her movies.
+The Cinématheque de Paris did her a tribute in April 1999, by showing some of her movies.

 Death

 On 6 October 1999, Rodrigues died at age 79, in her Lisbon home.
 The Portuguese government, at the time led by Prime Minister António Guterres, promptly declared three days of national mourning.
-Her house, in Rua de São Bento, is now a museum.
+Her house in Rua de São Bento is now a museum.
 She is interred at the National Pantheon alongside other Portuguese notables.

-She was given a state funeral, attended by tens of thousands, and later transferred to the national Pantheon in 2001; the first woman ever to be laid among the greatest Portuguese figures, an exceptional honour awarded by Parliament.
+She was given a state funeral, attended by tens of thousands, and later transferred to the National Pantheon in 2001, the first woman ever to be laid among the greatest Portuguese figures.